acciochris/readcompdata/README.md

 # Readcompdata - data for the Readcomp project

+> Note
+> This project is currently inactive.

 This is the main repository for the data used by [readcomp](https://github.com/acciochris/readcomp).

 ## File structure